Here's How To Support Black-Owned Fashion & Beauty Brands If You Can't Buy From Them

-As people around the world continue to protest the flagrant racial injustices Black people experience every day, it's crucial to find ways to voice your support for the Black Lives Matter movement.
-While protesting and making donations and financially supporting Black-owned businesses and Black-focused organizations are extremely important ways to support these institutions, they aren't they only ways.
-For whatever reason, if you can't purchase from a Black-owned brand right now, there are several meaningful ways you can help get more eyes on a brand and ensure everyone knows how epic it is.
+As people around the world continue to protest the flagrant racial injustices Black people experience every day, it's crucial to find ways to voice your support for Black communities.
+While protesting and making donations and financially supporting Black-owned businesses and Black-focused organizations are extremely important ways to support these institutions, they aren't the only ways.
+For whatever reason, if you can't purchase from a Black-owned brand right now, there are several meaningful ways you can help get more eyes on a business and ensure everyone knows how epic it is.

 Although directly purchasing from a Black-owned brand is the most effective means of providing a financial benefit, tons of brands, particularly small businesses, rely on word-of-mouth marketing and social media to increase their visibility when it comes to new customers.
 When more people have awareness of a brand and the products it creates, it results in more people supporting and purchasing from that brand.
 (Obviously, positive reviews and shopping experiences from people who have tried the products or services have a similar effect.)
 As that cycle of support continues, a business can easily transform from a new startup to a staple in people's shopping carts.

-If you don't have the means to buy from a Black-owned brand at the moment, you do, however, have a perfectly good, impactful voice to easily support Black-owned brands, creatives, and more.
+Even if you don't have the means to buy from a Black-owned brand at the moment, you do, however, have a perfectly good, impactful voice that can easily support Black-owned brands, creatives, and more.
 Read on for concrete ways to support Black-owned brands beyond purchasing from them.

 Follow and engage with Black-owned brands on social media.